Does Anxiety Rule Your Life?

 This step is a little more complicated.
 We all know that just telling ourselves to stop worrying doesn’t have much effect.
 So you will need to get much more specific, and take steps to counter the precise stories, or tendencies, of your anxious mind that you identified in your initial investigations.
 For example:

-- If anxiety makes your thoughts spin off into the future, you can bring the mind back to the present moment through mindfulness practices such as noticing current sensations – e.g. your feet on the ground, the colour of the room, the sound of your breath.
+- If anxiety makes your thoughts spin off into the future, you can bring the mind back to the present moment through a mindful awareness of current sensations – e.g. your feet on the ground, the colour of the room, the sound of your breath.

 - If anxiety makes you imagine catastrophic outcomes, with big dramatic headlines, you can remind yourself to ‘read the full article’, investigating the nuances and alternative narratives of a situation.